Table of Contents

 How effective is Minoxidil for Alopecia Areata?

 Minoxidil is a potential treatment for hair loss.
-However, hair loss may be caused by very diverging factors.
-Hence, the need to question how effective Minoxidil is for treating this particular health disorder-induced hair loss – Alopecia Areata.
+However, hair loss may be caused by wildly diverging factors.
+Hence, there is a need to question how effective Minoxidil is for treating this health disorder-induced hair loss – Alopecia Areata.

 Results from scientific research revealed that Minoxidil has the following effects on Alopecia Areata patients: